A sports hero seeks a comeback in this wildly funny and ultimately redemptive novel.

 His name, as we all know, is Herbert X. “Tree” Tremont, and he’s the richest and most celebrated athlete of our time—a multicultural golfing icon with fifty-three Tour wins, thirteen major victories, a smoking hot wife, and two adorable kids.
 But when a reporter uncovers evidence that Tree’s sexual appetites are as prodigious as his tee shots, his public and private lives collide, producing the juiciest scandal in sports history.
 In this wickedly funny novel that takes readers between the ropes and the sheets of the PGA Tour as never before, the only thing more entertaining than Tree’s downfall is his quest for redemption.

-Michael Bamberger, a writer and columnist for GOLF Magazine, spent twenty-two years as a writer at Sports Illustrated after thirteen years as a newspaper reporter.
-He has written a play (Bart & Fay) and seven books, including the New York Times bestseller Men in Green, To the Linksland, and Wonderland.
+Michael Bamberger is a senior writer for the Fire Pit Collective.
+After college, hespent a more than a decade as a newspaper reporter, followed by twenty-two years at Sports Illustrated.
+He has written a play (Bart & Fay) and seven books, including the New York Times bestseller Men in Green, The Second Life of Tiger Woods,and To the Linksland.
 His work has appeared in the annual anthology The Best American Sports Writing and other collections.
+In 2022, at Jack Nicklaus’s Memorial Tournament, Bamberger received the Memorial Golf Journalism Award.

 “Hilarious . . .
 A sensational novel of life on Tour.” —Golf Magazine